strapi/strapi/docs/3.x.x/en/advanced/customize-admin.md

       "host": "https://yourfrontend.com/dashboard", // Note: The custom path has moved directly in the host URL.
       "backend": "https://yourbackend.com",
       "plugins": {
-        "source":  "host" // What does it means?
+        "source":  "host", // What does it means?
 The script tags in the index.html will use the host value to load the plugins (ex: https://yourfrontend.com/dashboard/plugins/content-manager/main.js).
         "folder": "/plugins"
       }
     }